MaryamAdmz/AssignmentWeek17/README.md

 -How does the contact method (i.e., cellular) affect the success rate for long-term loan products?

 ## Understanding the Data
+This data comes to us from the UCI Machine Learning repository;  it has 41188 observations with 21 features.

 The dataset was checked for missing or problematic values, and none were found.
 Key features such as job, marital status, education, housing, and personal loans were reviewed to assess their potential impact on customer response and the success of the marketing campaign.
 The charts below visualize key observations from the dataset.
 One of the most noticeable findings is the low overall success rate of the marketing campaign in persuading customers to sign up for the long-term deposit product, regardless of features such as education, marital status, job, or contact method.